 Overall, the consultation process took a lot of time over many months.
-The variety of methods used for gathering this information through meetings, events, newsletters, emails, questionnaires etc generated such a good response that we are confident that we have engaged with all sections of our community.
+The variety of methods used for gathering this information through meetings, events, newsletters, emails, questionnaires etc generated such a good response that we are confident that we have engaged with all sections of our community and other statutory consultees.

-The large level of responses to the questionnaire was not anticipated and is testament to the work undertaken to raise the Neighbourhood Plan's profile and validated the effort of delivery and promotional work around it.
+The large level of responses to the community questionnaire, at an early stage of the process, was not anticipated.
+It was testament to the work undertaken to raise the Neighbourhood Plan's profile and validated the effort of delivery and promotional work around it.